Renal (kidney) biopsy

 What happens before the procedure?

-As the biopsy is done under a general anaesthestic your child will be asked not to eat and drink from early in the morning on the day of the test.
+As the biopsy happens under a general anaesthetic, the healthcare team will ask your child not to eat and drink from early in the morning on the day of the test.

 What happens during the procedure?

 Your child is usually admitted to the children's ward or possibly to a short or day stay ward.
 The biopsy is done under a general anaesthestic so your child will be asleep.
 The biopsy itself only takes a few minutes.

 After the biopsy your child will go to recovery to wake up and then go back to the children's ward or short / day stay ward.
 Your child will have a small plaster on their back and this can be removed after a couple of hours.

 To reduce the chance of bleeding or bruising inside the kidney, staff will ask that your child lies on a bed for 5 to 6 hours after the test.
 Your child can eat and drink normally afterwards.
 If they are sore they can have paracetamol or another painkiller.
 After a few hours, if everyone is happy then you can take your child home.